pdbrito/gitops-helm-workshop/docs/intro/README.md

 In a traditional CI/CD pipeline, CD is an implementation extension powered by the continuous integration tooling to promote build artifacts to production.
-In the GitOps pipeline model, any change to production must be committed in source control (preferable via a pull request) prior to being applied on the cluster.
+In the GitOps pipeline model, any change to production must be committed in source control (preferably via a pull request) prior to being applied on the cluster.
 If the entire production state is under version control and described in a single Git repository, when disaster strikes, the whole infrastructure can be quickly restored without rerunning the CI pipelines.